vkostyanetsky/RFQ/README.md

 In both cases, entered data stores as a `Response to RFQ` document.
 If a supplier saves a response as a draft, the document just writes.
 And if a supplier submits a response, the corresponding document posts.

-## 😎 How does it work?
+## 😎 Architecture

 The project lies on three whales:

-1. Web interface (React.js).
+1. Web interface.
+It is a React.js application.
 The only visible part for a user within direct access to the 1C:Enterprise infobase.
-2. REST proxy service.
-Made on Python (Flask framework, to be certain).
+2. Proxy.
+It is a REST HTTP service script made on Python (on the Flask framework, to be certain).
 This application intended to transfer data from the web interface to 1C:Enterprise and back, so it can to authenticate on REST HTTP service of 1C:Enterprise infobase.
-3. 1C:Enterprise infobase.
-Stores data and provides a REST HTTP service to operate with it.
+3. 1C:Enterprise.
+An infobase stores data and provides a REST HTTP service to operate with it.

 ![How does it work?](images/how-does-it-work.png)

-## 🤨 How to start the application?
+## 🤨 Setup

 As mentioned above, the project consist of three sections.
 Let's make they work.

-### 1C:Enterprise infobase
+### 1C:Enterprise

 You need to do the following steps: